 These heavier styles all shared festival bills with pop-punk and emo, especially on the tour covered in our history of Warped Tour.

-If the genre’s chugging breakdowns and screamed-then-sung choruses intrigue you, our breakdown of what makes metalcore tick digs deeper into the style.
+For the chugging breakdowns and screamed-then-sung choruses, our breakdown of what makes metalcore tick goes further into the style.

 Is screamo the same as emo?

 No. Screamo grew out of emo and hardcore but is far more aggressive and chaotic, built around screamed vocals.
-Traditional emo focuses on melodic, often sung emotional songwriting.
+Traditional emo leans on melodic, often sung emotional songwriting instead.

 What is the difference between post-hardcore and metalcore?

 Post-hardcore is rooted in hardcore punk and emphasizes melody and dynamics.
-Metalcore adds heavy-metal riffing and breakdowns, making it heavier and more aggression-focused.
+Metalcore adds heavy-metal riffing and breakdowns, which makes it heavier and more aggression-focused.

 What is a breakdown?

-A breakdown is a slowed, heavy passage, most associated with metalcore, designed to create maximum impact and energy in a live mosh pit.
+A breakdown is a slowed, heavy passage, most associated with metalcore, built to create maximum impact in a live mosh pit.
 It usually strips the song down to crushing rhythm guitar and drums.

 Can a band belong to more than one of these genres?

-Absolutely.
+Plenty do.
 Many bands blend all three, mixing melodic post-hardcore choruses with metalcore breakdowns and screamo intensity.
-Genre lines in this scene are notoriously blurry.
+Genre lines in this scene are notoriously blurry, and fans argue about them constantly.

 Post-hardcore, screamo and metalcore are siblings, not twins.
-They share a hardcore-punk family tree and a love of screamed vocals, but each pursues a different feeling: melody, catharsis or sheer heaviness.
-Once you learn the signposts, telling them apart becomes second nature.
+They share a hardcore-punk family tree and a taste for screamed vocals, but each one is chasing something different: melody, catharsis or sheer heaviness.
+Learn the signposts once, and telling them apart becomes second nature.